astrom-tom/SEDSIM/docs/source/configuration.rst

 Templates
 ^^^^^^^^^
 This is the section where you tell SEDobs what kind of templates you want to choose from to make the simulations.
 In order to speed-up the simulation process different types of templates and extinction have been pre-computed.
-You must download these files here [LINK].
+You must download these files `here <https://drive.google.com/open?id=0B6RLimXliDkhOG93ZzRSSDhvUUE>`_.
 Be carefull of the file size as some files are more than 1Gb.
 The directories are:

     * Directory EXT: Contains different dust extinction laws.
 You can freely add yours.
     * Directory EmLine: Contains emission lines related files.